lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/projects/r/README.md

 course-end project
 Simplilearn | Indian Institute of Technology, Kanpur

+---

-Objectives
+## Objectives

-Perform exploratory data analysis and visualize the data to understand the environmental and seasonal settings
+- Perform exploratory data analysis and visualize the data to understand the environmental and seasonal settings

-Predict bike rental counts based on environmental and seasonal settings with the help of a machine learning algorithm
+- Predict bike rental counts based on environmental and seasonal settings with the help of a machine learning algorithm

+---

-Prerequisites
+## Prerequisites

-Exploratory data analysis
+- Exploratory data analysis

-Data manipulation
+- Data manipulation

-Data visualization
+- Data visualization

-R programming
+- R programming

-Machine learning
+- Machine learning

+---

-Industry Relevance
+## Industry Relevance

-Exploratory data analysis: It finds trends and patterns, or checks assumptions by analyzing data with visual tools
+- Exploratory data analysis: It finds trends and patterns, or checks assumptions by analyzing data with visual tools

-Data manipulation: It organizes and changes information to make it more understandable
+- Data manipulation: It organizes and changes information to make it more understandable

-Data visualization: It represents data with the use of common graphs, plots, or charts
+- Data visualization: It represents data with the use of common graphs, plots, or charts

-R programming: It is used for statistical analysis, graphics representation, and reporting
+- R programming: It is used for statistical analysis, graphics representation, and reporting

-Machine Learning: It helps software programs in being more accurate at predicting outcomes without explicitly programming them to do so
+- Machine Learning: It helps software programs in being more accurate at predicting outcomes without explicitly programming them to do so

+---

-Problem Statement
+## Problem Statement

 In bike-sharing systems, the entire process from membership to rental and return has been automated.
 Using these systems, users can easily rent a bike from one location and return it to another.
-Hence, a bike rental company wants to understand and predict the number of bikes rented daily based on the environment and seasons.
+Hence, the system needs to predict bike rental counts based on environmental and seasonal settings.

+---

-Tasks to Perform
+## Tasks to Perform

 Perform the following tasks on the dataset provided using R:

-Exploratory data analysis:
+### Exploratory data analysis:

-Load the dataset and the relevant libraries
+- Load the dataset and the relevant libraries

-Perform data type conversion of the attributes
+- Perform data type conversion of the attributes

-Carry out the missing value analysis
+- Carry out the missing value analysis

-Attributes distribution and trends
+- Attributes distribution and trends

-Plot monthly distribution of the total number of bikes rented
+- Plot monthly distribution of the total number of bikes rented

-Plot yearly distribution of the total number of bikes rented
+- Plot yearly distribution of the total number of bikes rented

-Plot boxplot for outliers' analysis
+- Plot boxplot for outliers' analysis

-Split the dataset into train and test dataset
+- Split the dataset into train and test dataset

-Create a model using the random forest algorithm
+- Create a model using the random forest algorithm

-Predict the performance of the model on the test dataset
+- Predict the performance of the model on the test dataset

+---

-Project Outcome
+## Project Outcome

 This project is designed to help understand how to perform exploratory data analysis, plot graphs, and predict using a machine learning algorithm.